Understanding the Smart Watch Landscape: Trends and Consumer Demand

 The Future of Smart Watches in Leisure and Work

 AI in smart watches could become more advanced.
 It might predict your needs before you know them.
-Your watch could suggest a break when it senses you're getting stressed.
+Your watch could suggest a workout when it senses you're getting stressed.
 Or it might order your favorite healthy snack when you're hungry.

 Leave a comment